Phillip Tutor: The fallacy of Forward 4 All

 There’s only one way forward, and it must be emphatic.

-Without delay the Anniston City Council must denounce this drafted deannexation bill and implore Marsh to see to it that this proposed legislation dies a swift death.
+Without delay the Anniston City Council must denounce this drafted deannexation bill and implore state Sen. Del Marsh, R-Anniston, to see to it that this proposed legislation dies a swift death.

 And then Annistonians of all races, in all wards — even in Ward 4 — must come together and announce that we’d rather be part of the solution than turn our back and walk away.
 That would be forward for all.